 Our free tool provides options, advice, and next steps based on your unique situation.

 Medicare is federal health insurance for people 65 or older.
-Medicare doesn’t cover the cost of room and board for assisted living communities in Delaware.
-However, it can be used to cover medically necessary medical services in an assisted living community, as directed by a doctor.
+Medicare doesn’t cover the cost of room and board for assisted living in Delaware.
+However, it can be used to cover medically necessary services and products that a senior might need while living in an assisted living community.[03]
+The Delaware Medicare Assistance Bureau provides free counseling services to help residents better understand their healthcare options.

 Let our care assessment guide you